dcmits/un_geneva_design_system/README.md

         }
     }
 ```
+The patch for enabling stream wrappers from drupal/core works for drupal <= 10.2.
+For drupal 10.3 and above use "https://www.drupal.org/files/issues/2024-06-24/1308152.patch".
-if you do not have composer patches installed run:
+If you do not have composer patches installed run:
 ```
 composer require cweagans/composer-patches
 ```
-run composer update to patch the modules
+Run composer update to patch the modules
 ```
 composer update
 ```